joelnitta/japan_ferns_spatial_phy/README.md

 docker exec -it japan_ferns_biogeo_analysis_1 bash
 ```

-Inside the container, run `drake::r_make()`:
+Inside the container, run `targets::tar_make()`:

 ```
-Rscript -e "drake::r_make()"
+Rscript -e "targets::tar_make()"
 ```

-You will see the targets being built by `drake`, and the final manuscript should be compiled at the end as `manuscript.pdf` and `manuscript.docx` in the `results` folder.
+You will see the targets being built by `targets`, and the final manuscript should be compiled at the end as `manuscript.pdf` and `manuscript.docx` in the `results` folder.
 Other figure and table files will also be compiled.

 When it's finished, exit the container and take it down: